 To complete our APRS system, we also purchased a Kenwood TM-D72A HT.
 This unit also has a built-in AX.25 TNC and a GPS making it an ideal tactical APRS station for emergency and other public service work.

 The second step in setting up our APRS station was to create an APRS Internet Gateway or IGate.
-An IGate is an APRS radio node that is attached to an Internet connected computer for the purpose of getting APRS packets on an off the Internet.
-In most APRS networks, an IGate node is the last step in the radio path between and APRS client device like a mobile radio and the Internet.
+An IGate is an APRS radio node that is attached to an Internet-connected computer for the purpose of getting APRS packets on and off the Internet.
+In most APRS networks, an IGate node is the last step in the radio path between an APRS client device like a mobile radio and the Internet.
 Once the APRS packets find their way to an IGate, the IGate is responsible for routing the APRS packets using the Automatic Packet Reporting System-Internet Service protocols to an APRS-IS tier 2 server.
-The Tier 2 Servers are typically deployed regionally and handle the process of distributing the world-wide load of APRS packets to the IGates.
-The packet processing and routing of the Tier 2 Servers is coordinated by a set of Tier 1 APRS-IS Servers.
-This two-level structure is required to efficiently and reliably handle the massive load of APRS packets that are routed world-wide.
-Other non-radio oriented services which use APRS protocols such as Citizen Weather Observer Program (CWOP) and OpenAPRS can also interface to the APRS-IS Servers.
+The Tier 2 Servers are typically deployed regionally and handle the process of distributing the worldwide load of APRS packets to the IGates.
+The packet processing and routing of the Tier 2 Servers are coordinated by a set of Tier 1 APRS-IS Servers.
+This two-level structure is required to efficiently and reliably handle the massive load of APRS packets that are routed worldwide.
+Other non-radio-oriented services which use APRS protocols such as Citizen Weather Observer Program (CWOP) and OpenAPRS can also interface to the APRS-IS Servers.